Nayim

-Mohamed Alí Amar (محمد علي عمار; born 5 November 1966), known as Nayim (نعيم), is a Spanish former professional footballer who played as a central midfielder.
+Mohamed Alí Amar (born 5 November 1966), known as Nayim, is a Spanish former professional footballer who played as a central midfielder.

-He scored a last-minute goal for Real Zaragoza in the 1995 UEFA Cup Winners' Cup Final against Arsenal, with a 45-yard lob in the final minute of extra time.
+He scored a last-minute goal for Real Zaragoza in the 1995 UEFA Cup Winners' Cup Final against Arsenal, with a lob from the half way line in the final minute of extra time.
 Over eight seasons in La Liga, he appeared in 130 matches and scored five goals.

 He started his professional career with Barcelona and also represented Tottenham for five years, making over 100 league appearances.